Sugar-sweetened drinks linked to increased risk of heart disease in men

 “This study adds to the growing evidence that sugary beverages are detrimental to cardiovascular health,” said Frank B. Hu, M.D., Ph.D., study lead author and professor of nutrition and epidemiology in the Harvard School of Public Health in Boston, Mass.
 “Certainly, it provides strong justification for reducing sugary beverage consumption among patients, and more importantly, in the general population.”

-is the leading cause of death in the United States.
-Risk factors include obesity, smoking, physical inactivity, diabetes
+Heart disease is the leading cause of death in the United States.
+Risk factors include obesity, smoking, physical inactivity, diabetes and poor diet.

 Researchers, who studied 42,883 men in the Health Professionals Follow-Up Study, found that the increase persisted even after controlling for other risk factors, including smoking, physical inactivity, alcohol use and family history of heart disease.
 Less frequent consumption — twice weekly and twice monthly — didn’t increase risk.